avinMehla/Site-skills/README.md

-##message for KrafQ team //  valid for date before 6 march 2025
-#this is only the frontend and backend of the project
-#we could not complete the integration part in  nick of the time
-#however we have added dummies so it is working for already fed data.
-#I hope the evaluating team empathiseswith the fact that the project is in devoleping state, but regardless its still working.

-##Directions
-As soon as you come to landing page go for sign in press on sign in without entering the details once you enter home page you can render to any page

-## 📌 Overview
-This is a web-based project that includes multiple HTML, CSS, and JavaScript files to create a responsive and interactive user interface.
-It contains features related to authentication, profiles, search functionality, and animations.
-The project is all about making managing teams for competion, it is a platform for searching your perfect peers and competing alongside them.

-## 📂 Project Structure
-- `index.html` - Main landing page.
-- `about.html` - About page.
-- `signin.html` & `signup.html` - Authentication pages.
-- `profile.html`, `profile-other.html`, `profileH.html` - User profile pages.
-- `search.html` - Search functionality.
-- CSS files (`styles.css`, `about.css`, `profile.css`, etc.) - Styling for different pages.
-- JS files (`script.js`, `auth.js`, `profilejs.js`, etc.) - Logic and interactivity.

-## 🚀 Features
-- User authentication (Sign in & Sign up).
-- Profile management.
-- Search functionality.
-- Responsive design with CSS animations.
-- Themed styling with `theme.js`.

-## 🛠️ Setup Instructions
-1. Clone or download the project.
-2. Open `index.html` in a browser.
-3. Ensure all linked CSS and JS files are in the correct directory.

-## ⚡ Usage
-- Navigate through different pages.
-- Sign in or sign up to access profile pages.
-- Use the search feature to find relevant content.
+📌 Site Skills - Project
+README
+📝 Message for the Evaluating Team
+(Valid until March 6, 2025)
+This repository contains both the frontend and backend of our project.
+However, due to time constraints, we couldn't fully complete the integration.

+To ensure functionality, we have added dummy data, allowing the system to work with pre-fed inputs.
+We appreciate your understanding that the project is still under development, but despite this, it remains functional and demonstrates our intended features.

+🚀 Getting Started
+🔹 Steps to Explore the Project
+Open the landing page.
+Click on Sign In.
+Use the following dummy credentials:
+Email: teamElite@gmail.com
+Password: teamElite007
+After logging in, you’ll be redirected to the home page, where you can:
+Navigate through different sections.
+Update your dummy profile.
+Search for other users.
+Since this is a dummy account, the experience might not be as engaging as intended, but it showcases the core functionality.

+📌 Project Overview
+This is a web-based platform designed to help users build and manage teams for competitions.
+It serves as a space where individuals can find like-minded peers and collaborate effectively.

+🔹 Key Features
+User Authentication: Sign in and sign up functionality.
+Profile Management: Users can update their profiles.
+Search Functionality: Find relevant users and teams.
+Responsive UI: Built with HTML, CSS, and JavaScript.
+Interactive Design: Includes animations and a dynamic theme.
+📂 Project Structure
+php
+Copy
+Edit
+/ (Root Directory)
+│── index.html          # Landing Page
+│── about.html          # About the Project
+│── signin.html         # Sign-in Page
+│── signup.html         # Sign-up Page
+│── profile.html        # User Profile Page
+│── profile-other.html  # View Other Users' Profiles
+│── profileH.html       # Another Profile Variant
+│── search.html         # Search Feature
+│── assets/
+│   ├── css/
+│   │   ├── styles.css  # Main Stylesheet
+│   │   ├── about.css
+│   │   ├── profile.css
+│   ├── js/
+│   │   ├── script.js   # General Interactivity
+│   │   ├── auth.js     # Authentication Logic
+│   │   ├── profile.js  # Profile Interactivity
+│── README.md           # Project Documentation
+🛠️ Setup Instructions
+Clone or Download the project repository.
+Open index.html in a browser.
+Ensure all CSS and JavaScript files are properly linked.
+⚡ Usage
+Sign in with dummy credentials.
+Explore different pages and functionalities.
+Update the dummy profile and test the search feature.
+We appreciate your time in reviewing our project.
+Looking forward to your feedback! 🚀